 Our Men’s Groups

 Are you lacking passion, direction, or meaningful connection in life?
-This men’s group is for men who are ready to support and challenge each other to cultivate greater authenticity, fulfillment, and purpose in their lives.
+Our men’s groups are for men who are ready to support and challenge each other to cultivate greater authenticity, fulfillment, and purpose in their lives.
 Together, we will create a space to celebrate, question, explore, and stay present with other men.
 A lot can happen when judgment becomes curiosity, when shame turns to compassion, and when community and accountability push back against loneliness.
 Powerful change can happen when we connect with and witness one another.

 Group details